angular-ui/bootstrap/CONTRIBUTING.md

 Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
 You've got much better chances of getting your question answered on (StackOverflow)[http://stackoverflow.com/questions/tagged/angular-ui-bootstrap] where maintainers are looking at questions questions tagged with `angular-ui-bootstrap`.

 StackOverflow is a much better place to ask questions since:
-* there are hundereds of people willing to help on StackOverflow
+* there are hundreds of people willing to help on StackOverflow
 * questions and answers stay available for public viewing so your question / answer might help someone else
 * SO voting system assures that the best answers are prominently visible.